akkana/spice-examples/README.md

 ## RTFM

-I know I've been negative about the documentation: it's mostly poorly written and makes it very hard to get started or to figure out kernels.
+I know I've been negative about the documentation: the overviews, lessons and examples mostly poorly written and makes it very hard to get started or to figure out kernels.
 But the documentation for individual functions is quite extensive and well worth reading.
-For instance, there are some nice examples of how to find occultations of Titan by Saturn and vice versa in the [gfoclt documentation page](https://naif.jpl.nasa.gov/pub/naif/toolkit_docs/FORTRAN/spicelib/gfoclt.html) and that's fairly typical for documentation of SPICE functions: there's a lot of good information there even if some of the examples aren't clear about what kernels they use.
+For instance, there are some nice examples of how to find occultations of Titan by Saturn and vice versa in the [gfoclt documentation page](https://naif.jpl.nasa.gov/pub/naif/toolkit_docs/FORTRAN/spicelib/gfoclt.html) and that's fairly typical for documentation of SPICE functions.
+There's a lot of good information there even if some of the examples aren't clear about what kernels they use.